companieshouse/chs-dev/docs/troubleshooting-remedies/correctly-set-docker-compose-parallel-limit-variable.md

 ## Rationale

-This prevent resource contention which happens when there are too many processes competing for network access through the vpn.
+This prevents resource contention which happens when there are too many processes competing for network access through the vpn.